Drek282/PsychoStats/README.md

 The Firearms heatmaps have not all been tested, some are working as intended, some are not matching up with the data and I have been unable to ascertain why.

+Editing users in the Admin CP is broken.

 Future Plans